Ishikawa7/Collaborative-filtering-with-matrix-factorization/README.md

 Collaborative filtering with matrix factorization using Scipy library

 ## Matrix Factorization for Recommendation Systems
 This code contains an implementation of a matrix factorization technique for recommendation systems.
 It takes as input an interaction matrix containing information about user-item interactions, and returns a list of recommended items for a given user.
+For the the the movielens 100k was used (https://www.kaggle.com/datasets/prajitdatta/movielens-100k-dataset).

 ## Requirements
 - NumPy